 Memorials

-Dedication of the Memorial
+Dedication of the UK Police Memorial 2021

 The UK Police Memorial at the National Memorial Arboretum in Staffordshire was dedicated on 28th July 2021, in the presence of His Majesty The King (then HRH The Prince of Wales), the then Prime Minister, Home Secretary, families of the fallen, senior policing leaders, representatives from policing charities, as well as donors and sponsors who helped make the Memorial a reality.